SandeepKumar2024/pdf/COPY-PASTE-LIST.md

-# Quill - A Modern Fullstack SaaS-Platform
+# pdfspeak - A Modern Fullstack SaaS-Platform